-In addition, regulatory and energy agencies around the globe have been supporting the exploration, development and production of shale gas in order to meet the growing demand for natural gas.
+In addition, regulatory and energy agencies around the globe have been supporting the exploration, development and production of shale gas to meet the growing demand for natural gas.
 Government agencies such as the U.S. Energy Information Administration (EIA) have published data on unconventional gas reserves.
-In addition, some industry led initiatives such as Gas Shales in Europe (GASH) and Global Shale Gas Initiative (GSGI) are in the process of determining technically recoverable gas estimates in Europe and North America.
+In addition, some industry-led initiatives such as Gas Shales in Europe (GASH), and Global Shale Gas Initiative (GSGI) are in the process of determining technically recoverable gas estimates in Europe and North America.
 GASH is a European shale gas initiative started in 2009 which has been sponsored by ExxonMobil, Statoil, Total, and GDF SUEZ and managed by German Research Centre for Geosciences (GFZ) and other institutes.
 GSGI was launched in April 2010 by the U.S. Department of State to identify and develop shale gas resources.
-Countries such as India, China, Poland and Jordan have been part of this initiative.
+Countries such as India, China, Poland, and Jordan have been part of this initiative.

 Shale gas market volume share, by application, 2013